capacitor-community/stripe/README.md

 #### create

 You should connect to your backend endpoint, and get every key.
 This is "not" function at this Plugin.
-So you can use HTTPClient, Axios, Ajax, and so on.
+So you can use `HTTPClient` , `Axios` , `Ajax` , and so on.

 Backend structure is here: https://stripe.com/docs/payments/accept-a-payment?platform=ios#add-server-endpoint